kamil-n/mrogue/docs/README.md

 ### Description
 This is an exercise in coding a turn-based game with text representation.
-A Python port of libTCOD by @author is used.
+A Python port of libTCOD by [HexDecimal](https://github.com/HexDecimal) is used.
 Besides that only Numpy is required.

 ##### Goal
 The aim of this project is two-fold: to learn and apply Python techniques, and to create a Minimum Viable Product for a